nasa/cumulus/docs/deployment/config_descriptions.md

 ## vpc

 Configure your virtual private cloud.
 You can find the VPC Id, subnets, and IPv4 CIDR values on the [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#). `vpcId` from [Your VPCs](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), and `subnets` [here](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:).
-When you choose a subnet, be sure to also note its availability zone, to configure `ecs`.
+When you choose a subnet, be sure to also note its availability zone, which is used to configure `ecs`.

+Note: The console links are specific to `us-east-1`.
+Use the corresponding links for your region.

 ## cmr